 Brickmakers, tilemakers and the sandstone

 The raw material was available in the village.
 The clay ground had the right composition for the manufacturing of bricks or roof tiles.
-Sandstone was a also an extracted matter.
+Sandstone was also an extracted matter.

 The clayey land extracted in the village was mixed with water.
 The bricks were shaped in the brick press.